 Disconnected layers work wonders for thick hair.
 This disconnected hairstyle removes a lot of weight and adds texture without having to texturize hair too much.
 You can use a razor to give this haircut even more texture and more movement.
 Because the internal layer is disconnected from the cut it is shorter, meaning that you can have more volume then your usual long layered cut.

-This is where all your knowledge as a hairdresser comes into play.
-You can leave your cut as is.
-You still find that this haircut will turn heads, even without any added detail.
-Or you can use your artistic sense and add as much movement and texture as you please.
 Just remember if your client has hair on the more fine side of things, do not over texture!
 You can add some face framing layers to help shape the cut more, have fun with it!

 The disconnected layered hair haircut is meant to be a bit more fun and wild.
 After adding your finishing touches it's time to show your client how to style this masterpiece.
 Texture sprays and creams will help them recreate their look when they get home.